 There is one drawback.

 The thorium oxide in these electrodes is radioactive, and when you grind the tungsten tip, you’re creating this radioactive dust.

 It is in a very small dose but there nonetheless.
 To combat this, always wear a respirator.

 Ceriated electrodes (grey) have added cerium oxide in the 1 to 2% range.
 As a result, ceriated electrodes start and maintain an arc easier and have a better current-carrying capacity.

-They also will be less likely to contaminate the weld metal with tungsten particles.
+They also will be less likely to contaminate the weld puddle with tungsten particles.